-Act on the appropriate judicial division of the Federal High Court for the trial of charges within its substantive jurisdiction, the Act has now laid it to rest.
-The Federal High Court located in any part of Nigeria regardless of the location where the offence is committed shall have jurisdiction to try offences under the Money Laundering Act 2022 or any other related enactment; and to hear and determine proceedings arising under the Act.
+Act on the appropriate judicial division of the Federal High Court for the trial of charges within its substantive jurisdiction,76 the Act has now laid it to rest.
+The Federal High Court located in any part of Nigeria regardless of the location where the offence is committed shall have jurisdiction to try offences under the Money Laundering Act 2022 or any other related enactment; and to hear and determine proceedings arising under the Act.77

 - x.
-Jurisdiction over Persons: Contrary to the erstwhile position under the repealed Act that only citizens of, or persons residents in Nigeria, or in transit or has link within Nigeria or dealing with or on behalf of the Government of Nigeria can be prosecuted for money laundering in Nigeria, the Money Laundering Act 2022 has expanded its scope of coverage to include where the alleged offence was committed-(a) in Nigeria; (b) on a ship, vessel or aircraft registered in Nigeria; (c) by a non-citizen of Nigeria if the person's conduct would also constitute an offence under a law of the country where the offence was committed; or (d) outside Nigeria where the alleged offender is in Nigeria and not extradited to any other country for prosecution. - xi.
+Jurisdiction over Persons: Contrary to the erstwhile position under the repealed Act that only citizens of, or persons residents in Nigeria, or in transit or has link within Nigeria or dealing with or on behalf of the Government of Nigeria can be prosecuted for money laundering in Nigeria, the Money Laundering Act 2022 has expanded its scope of coverage to include where the alleged offence was committed- (a) in Nigeria; (b) on a ship, vessel or aircraft registered in Nigeria; (c) by a non-citizen of Nigeria if the person's conduct would also constitute an offence under a law of the country where the offence was committed; or (d) outside Nigeria where the alleged offender is in Nigeria and not extradited to any other country for prosecution.78 - xi.
 Casinos: Casinos are obligated to forward records of financial transactions by customers to the Special Control Unit against Money Laundering.
 Casinos under the Act include internet and ship-based casinos. - xii.
 Virtual assets: Following the development and use of digital currencies and assets, the Act refers to funds as including virtual assets.
-The Act further defines virtual assets to mean digital
+The Act further defines virtual assets to mean digital representation of value that can be digitally traded, or transferred, and can be used for payment or investment purposes but does not include digital representation of fiat currencies, securities and other financial assets.

-&lt;sup>76 Ibori v.
+76 Ibori v.
 Federal Republic of Nigeria (2009) 3 NWLR (Pt.
 1128) 94 and Abiola v.
 Federal Republic of Nigeria (1995) 1 NWLR (Pt.
 382) 203.